AEP American Electric Power | Utility | Outage Tracking

 • Go to another location in case of an immediate need for cooling or heating.

-The immediate thing that you should do in the case of an electric outage is unplug all of your electronic devices until the outage is finished.
+The immediate thing that you should do during an electric outage is unplug all of your electronic devices until the outage is finished.
 Then, find the correct phone number to call based on your location to estimate when the outage will be over.
 Also, check the informative AEP Outage Map.

-If it’s cold, it is advised by experts that you don’t use a gas stove for heating due to health and safety risks.
-In case you experience frequent outages, you can prepare by having extra batteries and other energy sources for backup power.
+If you experience frequent outages, you can prepare by having extra batteries and other energy sources for backup power.
 Also, you may wish to consider having a landline home phone available, which will function without power so you can make calls in case of emergencies.
 Extra power sources like portable battery packs are also important for medical devices requiring electricity.

 If you wish to use a generator, place it outside your home and keep it away from windows and doors.
 If you live in a rural area and solely rely on your generator for power, have an extra supply of gas that you could use in special circumstances.